Why Is the Dead Sea Dying?

 The sinkholes are also becoming a problem for agriculture in the region, particularly date farming, where the trees are dying due to a lack of water and the date orchards are being abandoned.

 If the Dead Sea dries out, the ecosystem with natural freshwater spring-fed pools that surrounds the Sea will die too.
-The desiccation of the Dead Sea will negatively impact many of the local plant and wildlife populations that depend on the springs, including tamarisk trees and other native plants, fish, migratory birds, insects and other invertebrates, hyrax, ibex, wild boar, desert cats, hyenas, jackals, and wolves⁵.
+The desiccation of the Dead Sea will negatively impact many of the local plant and wildlife populations that depend on the springs, including tamarisk trees and other native plants, fish, migratory birds, insects and other invertebrates, hyrax, ibex, wild boar, desert cats, hyenas, jackals, and wolves .

-How Can the Dead Sea be Saved?
+How can the Dead Sea be saved from drying?

 Unfortunately, while the problem of a dying Dead Sea is well-recognized by the countries in the Dead Sea region, finding a solution for this problem in a region with many conflicts and tensions is not going to be easy, and many costly technologically-based solutions are likely to be unaffordable for many of the national governments that are involved.

 However, since the Red Sea is not a historical source of freshwater inflow for the Dead Sea, there is a possibility of developing environmental problems as a result, such as the formation of red algal blooms and a coat of white gypsum that could form on the top of the sea.
-There is also a high probability of seismic activity in a Red Sea-Dead Sea corridor that could lead to contamination of saltwater in freshwater aquifers⁵.
+There is also a high probability of seismic activity in a Red Sea-Dead Sea corridor that could lead to contamination of saltwater in freshwater aquifers .